anthoak13/HiRAEVT/README.md

 $ HiRAEVTUnpacker FIRST_RUN LAST_RUN
 ````
 where FIRST_RUN and LAST_RUN define the range of runs to unpack.
 Please note that if FIRST_RUN=LAST=RUN, the second command is equivalent to the first.
+### Run the Code on NSCL ember or seaside
+The program is designed to run interactively on fishtank-like machines or interactively or in batch on NSCL clusters like ember or seaside.
+The above mentioned commands work in the same way when one wants to launch the program interactively on ember or seaside.
+When on ember or seaside, the program can be also launched in batch mode, respectively using SLURM or PBS queue systems.
 ### Output Data
 Output data is stored in a tree called EXXXXX, where XXXXX represents the experiment name (i.e. E15190).
 The folder where the tree is stored is configured in the config file (see section "Configure the Program").
 ### User Summary Information